-A site administrator is a user who can perform certain maintenance tasks for an instance of Operations Hub.
+A site administrator is someone who can perform certain maintenance tasks for an instance of Operations Hub.
 While considered a privileged account, such a user doesn't have access to most application data.
+It is IMPORTANT, when using any external tools such as Proficy Authentication configuration UI, to not grant the corresponding group membership (named "iqp.studioAdmin") to user accounts of other three types.
+Also see 5.2 Different User Types.

-Operations Hub Administrator
+• Operations Hub Administrator